 The Gables is a stunning new self-build build house set amongst the rolling countryside of Ware, Hertfordshire.
 Accessed by a private road that is shared with a few “not so near” neighbours, the house is surrounded by beautifully landcaped gardens complete with a one hundred year old olive tree which might well come in handy for the martinis they mix in their own unique cocktail bar.

-Tranquility and timber windows
+Tranquility with timber windows and doors

 Having previously undertaken a self-build project in Enfield, Middlesex, owners’ Jos and Jane Rodosthenous were keen to escape the city traffic and create a new home in more tranquil surroundings.